microsoft/aerial_wildlife_detection/doc/builtin_models.md

                        If set to None, the patch will be clipped completely at random.

-* `ai.models.pytorch.detection.RandomSizedClip`
+* `ai.models.pytorch.boundingBoxes.RandomSizedClip`
   Random image clip with custom size and custom properties.
-Similar to `ai.models.pytorch.detection.RandomClip`, but with two additional parameters.
+Similar to `ai.models.pytorch.boundingBoxes.RandomClip`, but with two additional parameters.

   Args:
   * patchSizeMin (sequence or int): int (square side) or iterable of size 2 (width, height) denoting the minimum patch size to be clipped